rohanpatriot/data-ai/README.md

 [![Go to Website](https://img.shields.io/badge/Go_to_Website-%238200FF?style=for-the-badge&labelColor=212529)](https://perplexigrid.framer.website/)

 PerplexiGrid is an analytics tool that enables rapid dashboard creation by combining your datasources with live web search.
 Built as a Perplexity API wrapper, it transforms natural language queries into interactive visual dashboards in seconds.
-Think of it as Perplexity for Analytics Dashboards.
+Think of it as the first, Data Visualization Platofmr and Analytics Tool built with Perplexity!

 ## What's under the hood of PerplexiGrid?